Hydra9268/ZGESO/README.md

 * `Aldmeri Dominion Leveling Guides\\Khenarthi's Roost` = the RegisterGuide to load

 `|count #` = Handler to track a sequence of objectives

-`ZGV.Utils.IsIntroTutorial()` = (functions.lua) Quickly indentifies the intro tutorial for new players.
-Currently configured for the Isle of Balfiera.

 `|only if` and `|only if not` = Conditional handlers